Weston, Bath: Services

 Bath's main hospital, the Royal United Hospital, is just over the ward boundary in Newbridge, on one of the roads from central Bath into Weston.

 Weston has two primary schools: Weston All Saints C.E.
 V.C Primary School, and St Mary's Catholic Primary School.
 Lower Weston is served by Newbridge School; an earlier primary school called Weston St John's closed when the primary departments at Newbridge expanded in the 1970s.

 Weston has many local amenities, including a recreation ground and youth club, and shops and services including a bakery, Spar off-licence, post office, pharmacy, a takeaway, a bike shop and a newsagents.
 There is also a carpet shop and two hair salons.
 The village is dominated by a Tesco Express supermarket.

 Weston village is home to the 66th Bath Scout Group who meet at the former school on the High Street.
 In Lower Weston, the 69th Bath Scout Group meet at the Methodist church.
 Bath Scouts also own a campsite on the edge of Weston at Cleeve Hill.
 Rainbows, Brownies and Guides also meet within the village, along with a Boys' Brigade Company.

 Religious sites

 The village parish church is All Saints, founded no later than 1156.
 The current church dates from 1832 and was designed by the local architect John Pinch the younger, except for the tower which dates from the 15th century.
 The Lower Weston parish church is St John's, barely a mile from Bath's city centre, and now in Kingsmead ward.
 There is also a Moravian church sited at the bottom of Lansdown Lane; the nearest Catholic church is St. Mary's on Julian Road.

 Transport

-Weston is served by three main bus routes providing connections towards Lower Weston, Newbridge, Bath City Centre, Combe Down, and Odd Down.
+Weston is served by four main bus routes, operated by First and The Big Lemon and providing connections towards Lower Weston, Newbridge, Bath City Centre, Twerton, University of Bath, Oldfield Park and Odd Down.

-Service 14 operates up to every 9 minutes on weekdays; up to every 12 minutes on Saturdays; and up to every 20 minutes on Sundays on the following route: